 - When using this nutrient for therapeutic purposes for illnesses such as osteopenia, osteoporosis, osteoarthritis, arterial calcification then a dosage of 45 mg/day is recommended (17).

-- Others claim that a daily dosage of 100 mcg/day is okay although higher dosages are okay.
+- Others claim that a starting daily dosage is 100 mcg/day although higher dosages are often used.
 This source dealt with patients of diabetes mellitus (17).

 With findings like these it is hard to say how much of this nutrient the average healthy adult (or even child) should be taking a day.